 The arrows on the Fig.3 are represented the communication process and the readings from sensors on each microcontroller.
 The first slave microcontroller is only used to process the yaw value from the IMU readings.
 The second slave microcontroller is used to process each DC PG45 motor's angular speed readings.
-The results from processes on each microcontroller will be send to the master microcontroller using a serial communication.
-The master microcontroller is also used to processes the odometry from the external rotary encoder, combining the data from each slave microcontroller, as well as controlling the DC PG45 motor, performing the inverse kinematics process and also the PID control.
+The results from processes on each microcontroller will be send to the master microcontroller is also used to processes the odometry from the external rotary encoder, combining the data from each slave microcontroller, as well as controlling the DC PG45 motor, performing the inverse kinematics process and also the PID control.